cerichs/Bsc_Thesis_Instance_segmentation/README.md

 YOLO/utils/dataloaders-HSI.py -> YOLO/utils/dataloaders.py
 YOLO/utils/segment/dataloaders-HSI.py -> YOLO/utils/dataloaders.py
 ```

+The scripts to run Pseudo-RGB don't have any changes compared to the official YOLOv5 repository.
+The changes made to run on HSI are in the 5 files mentioned above, all the rest is untouched.

 To run YOLO either follow the documentation from Ultralytics in [README.md](https://github.com/cerichs/Bsc_Thesis_Instance_segmentation/blob/optimize/YOLO/README.md) or use the command line below:

 (Assuming the terminal current directory is the YOLO folder)